-HubSpot deduplicates contacts on two levels, by usertoken (this is created by the HubSpot tracking code) first, then by email address.
+HubSpot deduplicates contacts in two ways, first by usertoken (created by the HubSpot tracking code), then by email address.

-- Usertoken: we first look at the contact's usertoken to see if it should be merged with an existing contact.
-The usertoken is the cookie that HubSpot stores in the visitor's browser when they visit your page with HubSpot tracking code on it.
+- Usertoken: HubSpot first looks at the contact's usertoken to see if it should be merged with an existing contact.
+The usertoken is the cookie that HubSpot stores in the visitor's browser when they visit your page with the HubSpot tracking code on it.

-- Email address: HubSpot will look for a matching email address.
-If a contact exists with the same email address as the one being added, the new contact information will be added to the existing contact record.
+- Email address: HubSpot will look for a matching value in the Email property.
+If a contact exists with the same email address as the one being added, new contact information will be added to the existing contact record.

-- Example: if you import a list of contacts that includes email addresses already associated with existing contacts in HubSpot, the imported information will merge with the existing contact record.
-The imported property values will overwrite existing values.
+For example, if you import a list of contacts that includes email addresses already associated with existing contacts in HubSpot, the imported information will overwrite or be added to information on the existing contact record.

 HubSpot first looks at the Company Domain Name company property to deduplicate companies.
 If Company Domain Name is not included as a column in your import, HubSpot will try to match the Website URL company property value to existing company records.
 If you do not include either of these properties in your import, each row of your import file will be imported as a new company record.